 Finding and Using the Best Shower Chair for You

-Using a shower chair would seem to be a simple undertaking for the average person.
-But then again not everyone uses a shower chair on a routine basis.
+Using a shower chair is a simple undertaking for the average person.
+But then again, only some people use a shower chair on a routine basis.

 I wanted a shower chair that would fit my needs.
-I am a large person,.. always have been.
 There’s been more than one occasion when I sat on a chair, only to find myself on the floor among pieces of a ruined chair.
-(I hate those aluminum lawn chairs)
+(I’m not too fond of those aluminum lawn chairs)

 Here are a few things I wanted my shower chair to have: